MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 Now, obviously no one can read Martian, so a more realistic possibility is that humans tend to choose Bumba on the left more often than the right---there is a greater than 50% chance of choosing Bumba as the letter on the left.
 Even though we may think we're guessing just by chance, we have a preference for Bumba on the left.
 It turns out that the explanation for this preference is called _synesthesia_, a tendency for humans to correlate sharp sounding noises (e.g., Kiki) with sharp looking images.^[To explore this further, watch this [TED Talk](https://www.ted.com/talks/vs_ramachandran_3_clues_to_understanding_your_brain) by neurologist Vilayanur Ramachandran (The synesthesia part begins at roughly 17:40 minutes).]

 But wait---we're not done!
 We have evidence that humans tend to prefer Bumba on the left, but by how much?
-To answer this, we need a confidence interval---an interval of plausible values for the true probability humans will selecting Bumba as the left letter.
+To answer this, we need a confidence interval---an interval of plausible values for the true probability humans will select Bumba as the left letter.
 The width of this interval is determined by how variable sample proportions are from sample to sample.
 It turns out, there is a mathematical model for this variability that we will explore later in this chapter.
 For now, let's take the standard deviation from our simulated sample proportions as an estimate for this variability: 0.08.
 Since the simulated distribution of proportions is bell-shaped, we know about 95% of sample proportions should fall within two standard deviations of the true proportion, so we can add and subtract this **margin of error**\index{margin of error} to our sample proportion to calculate an approximate 95% confidence interval^[If you carry out the calculations, you'll note that the upper bound is actually $0.89 + 0.16 = 1.05$, but since a sample proportion cannot be greater than 1, we truncated the interval to 1.]:
 \[
 \frac{34}{38} \pm 2\times 0.08 = 0.89 \pm 0.16 = (0.73, 1)
 \]